gypsydave5/gypsydave5.github.io/_posts/2014-09-28-the_JS_dragon.md

 I knew that JS was asynchronous - but I didn't really _know_ it, if you take my meaning.
 The difference between Sinatra and Express became apparent from the beginning.
-Where on Sinatra it was fairly easy to get Rspec and Capybara performing tests out of the box, with Mocha it felt like I was contantly and actively fighting against the framework.
+Where on Sinatra it was fairly easy to get RSpec and Capybara performing tests out of the box, with Mocha it felt like I was contantly and actively fighting against the framework.
 Callbacks came back unexpectedly or not at all.
 Tests passed - twice - when they should've failed.

 The final straw came when we collectively couldn't get read/write operations working consistently.
-I suddenly realised how spoiled I've been by using Ruby, Rspec et al -- these are really mature pieces of software that act as you expect.
+I suddenly realised how spoiled I've been by using Ruby, RSpec et al -- these are really mature pieces of software that act as you expect.
 I feel that Node and Express are amazing - don't get me wrong.
 But I've found it nigh-on impossible to test them.